slidings/impromptuFrontend/README.md

-# React Jobs Project (YouTube)

-This is the jobs listing project for Orbital 2024.
+# This is the jobs listing project for Orbital 2024.

 Built with react.js and tailwind CSS